Actemra

 What Is Actemra and Why Do Doctors Prescribe It?

-Actemra (generic name: tocilizumab) is a prescription medication manufactured by Genentech.
-Doctors prescribe it to treat conditions caused by inflammation and overactive immune systems, including rheumatoid arthritis (RA), giant cell arteritis, systemic juvenile idiopathic arthritis and COVID-19.
+Actemra (tocilizumab) is a prescription medication used to treat conditions caused by inflammation and overactive immune systems.
+This includes rheumatoid arthritis (RA), giant cell arteritis, systemic juvenile idiopathic arthritis and COVID-19.

-Actemra is part of a group of drugs called interleukin-6 (IL-6) receptor antagonists.
-IL-6 is a substance in the body that causes inflammation, and Actemra works by blocking it.
+Manufactured by Genentech, Actemra is part of a group of drugs called interleukin-6 (IL-6) receptor antagonists.
+IL-6 is a substance in your body that causes inflammation.
+Actemra works by blocking it.

 What Are the Most Common Actemra Side Effects?